mgroves/StickingPlace/README.md

 Sticking Place is yet another "junk drawer" C# library of useful extensions and helpers.

-TestHelpers
+SqlHelpers
 -----------
-Helpers here are meant for unit testing.
+Helpers for ADO.NET/SQL

 *  __SqlExceptionHelper__: Create SqlException objects with whatever message and error number you'd like.
 See SqlExceptionHelperTests for more information.
+This should only be used for testing, I can't think of a good reason to use it otherwise.

 WebHelpers
 ----------